-The McCluskey Center for Violence Prevention will support the development of research to prevent relationship and sexual violence among college students.
+The McCluskey Center for Violence Prevention supports the development of research to prevent dating and sexual violence among college students.
 Over the next several years, we will seek funding to support research teams consisting of faculty, staff and students.
 Specifically, the research must be focused on primary prevention with a focus on perpetration or peer culture and research teams must include at least one person engaged in practical application of the research findings.

 How college students describe and experience intimate partner violence:

 Intimate Partner Violence (IPV) impacts significant numbers of students on college and university campuses across the U.S. Unfortunately, college students may not identify their experiences with intimate partner violence as such because the language they use to describe their experiences may differ from educational materials university administrators use to describe IPV.
 Additionally, on most campuses, website and campus-wide messaging rarely mentions “intimate partner violence” or related terms, including dating and relationship violence, stalking, and coerced sex in relationships.
 Instead, campus communication primarily focuses on “campus safety” as opposed to relationship violence.
 Without a shared vocabulary or explicit attention to IPV, students’ beliefs about dating or relationship violence may result in the minimization of their own or their peers’ experiences with and reports of harm.

 Utilizing case study methodology, we collected data during the 20-21 academic year (a year significantly impacted by the COVID pandemic) to better understand how students at the U of Utah discuss and describe intimate partner violence.
 Our interdisciplinary team of researchers (including three faculty members, three undergraduate students, and three graduate students from six departments) conducted 21 focus groups with 53 students, analyzed 106 campus policies, and reviewed program descriptions for 11 campus educational resources related to IPV.